-ISRO is aiming to send the spacecraft hurtling on a Mars intercept trajectory from earth orbit at 0.42 hours on December 1.
+ISRO was sent hurtling on a Mars intercept trajectory from earth orbit at 0.42 hours on December 1.

 ISRO initially planned to use the GSLV to launch a 500 kg Mars orbiter with 25 kg scientific payload, but scaled down its plans because of two back to back failures of the launcher in 2010.

 The GOI sanctioned seed money of Rs 10 crore in August 2009 to carry out studies on suitable experiments for the mission.

 The budget for FY 2012-13 allocated Rs.
 125 crore for the mission during the financial year.
 The union cabinet cleared the project on Friday, August 3, 2012.

 The MOM was launched nearly 25 days before the start of its journey to give mission planners sufficient time to raise its orbit before the opening of the Mars journey start window on November 27.

 The lift off time slot varied each day starting November 5 with five minutes leeway.